arthurBricq/crafty/README.md

       - cubes that are not touching the air (but it still won't be enough)
     - Not so easy ones... (these are just ideas)
       - Instead of drawing cubes, draw faces.
 Like that, you can always remove 3 faces out of the 6
-      - Binary space partioning, in theory it should be able to remove some cubes ?
+      - Binary space partitioning, in theory it should be able to remove some cubes ?
 Maybe the effort is too big for the reward.

+- Map format

 - Automatic map creation

-- Rendering chunk by chunk
+- Rendering chunk by chunk ?

 - Multiplayer architecture design